- Study protocol

 Statistical analyses will be conducted using SPSS and, in general, the significance level is set at p < 0.05.
 Where appropriate, we will use either chi-square tests, t-tests, or two-way ANOVAs with TIME as within-subject factor (number of levels depending on the specific outcome measure, ranging from two to five) and TREATMENT as between-subject factor (anodal tDCS versus sham tDCS).
 Subsequently, Bonferroni-corrected post-hoc testing is performed to explore significant main effects.
 Possible correlations with functional scores will be addressed using Spearman’s rank-order correlations.

 This study is exploratory in nature.
 In the previously conducted Benussi et al. trial, the authors included 20 patients with a variety of ataxias and were able to demonstrate significant differences between the stimulation and sham groups in SARA, ICARS, 8MWT, and 9HPT .
 In the current study, the same sample size of 20 SCA3 patients is chosen (n = 10 real stimulation, n = 10 sham stimulation).
-Based on the data presented in the aforementioned study, a calculation (G*Power 3) revealed a power of 83% to detect significant differences when using SARA as the primary outcome measure (effect size 0.46, α = 0.05, sample size 20).
+Based on the reported partial η2 value of 0.46 in the aforementioned study, which corresponds to an effect size f of 0.92, a sample size of 20 participants who each have five measurements would yield an estimated power of 0.999 (G*Power 3.1) to detect significant differences when using SARA as the primary outcome measure (α = 0.05).

 n this randomized, double-blind, sham-controlled trial the effects of a two-week regimen with daily sessions of cerebellar anodal tDCS will be evaluated for the first time in SCA3 patients.
 Since patients with less severe ataxia tended to have the largest decrease in coordination deficits in a previous pilot study , which likely suggests that the volume of viable cerebellar cortex that can be stimulated plays a crucial role, we will include mildly to moderately affected individuals.
 Although it is the main aim of this trial to investigate the effects of cerebellar tDCS on ataxia severity, a variety of other outcome measures will be used that reflect the spectrum of deficits observed in patients with cerebellar diseases such as SCA3.
 In fact, ours is the first study in patients with ataxia that also examines the effects of cerebellar tDCS on non-motor parameters.
 Relating to the clinically-oriented nature of the study, the outcome measures are mainly administered at the outpatient clinic.
 In addition, a paired-pulse TMS paradigm will be applied to investigate whether the physiological phenomenon of cerebellar brain inhibition – known to be reduced or absent in patients with lesions in the cerebellar efferent pathway – returns after repeated tDCS sessions.